ianchak/stati/docs-site/site/advanced/seo-usage-scenarios.md

 ```

 **Result:**

-- ✅ Your custom title is used
+- Your custom title is used
-- ✅ All other SEO tags are auto-generated (description, canonical, OG, Twitter, etc.)
+- All other SEO tags are auto-generated (description, canonical, OG, Twitter, etc.)

-### Example 2: Custom OG Image, Auto-Generate Other OG Tags
+### Example 2: Custom OG Image, Manual OG Tags

 ```html
 <!-- site/layout.eta -->